pdmxdd/pillars-review/readme.md

 let x = 15; // variable that can be reassigned x = 225; // reassigned to a new value
-const y = 14; // permanent variable it cannot be reassigned y = "f"; // it throws an exceptoin saying you cannot reassign a constant variable
+const y = 14; // permanent variable it cannot be reassigned y = "f"; // it throws an exception saying you cannot reassign a constant variable

 let -> block scoped
 const -> block scoped